 Mr. Laurans A. Mendelson has served as Chairman of the Board and Chief Executive Officer of HEICO since 1990 and President since 1991.
 Mr. Mendelson served as Chairman of the Board of Directors of US Diagnostic Inc. from February 1997 until his resignation in December 1997.
 Mr. Mendelson has been Chairman of the Board of Ambassador Square, Inc. (a real estate development and management company) since 1980 and President of that company since 1988, as well a Chairman of the Board of Columbia Ventures, Inc. (a private investment company) since 1985 and that company's President since 1988.
 He is a member of the Board of Trustees of Columbia University.
 Mr. Mendelson was a member of the Board of Governors of the Aerospace Industries Association in 1997, the Board of Trustees of Mt.
-Sinai Medical Center, Miami Beach, Florida and Chairman of the Hollywood Economic Growth Corporation, Hollywood, Florida, a not-for-profit community advancement company.
+Sinai Medical Center, Miami Beach, Florida, an ot-for-profit community advancement company.
 He is a member of the American Institute of Certified Public Accountants, the Florida Institute of Certified Public Accountants, the New York State Society of Certified Public Accountants and Society of University Grand Founders of the University of Miami.
 Mr. Mendelson received his MBA from Columbia University Graduate School of Business and his AB degree from Columbia College.